Pinched Nerve Diagnosis and Treatments in Central New Jersey

 Possible Solutions for Pinched Nerves

 A pinched nerve should be treated as soon as possible.
 If neglected, compressed nerves can cause both temporary and long-term issues.
 Long-term damage could include a loss of sensation or weakness in some of your muscles.
 However, recovery from a pinched nerve is often achieved within a few days or weeks with rest and other conservative treatments.
-A spine specialist, like those at New Jersey’s Spine Institute of North America, can accurately diagnose a pinched nerve in the back or neck and help you find the right treatment for pain relief.
+A spine specialist, like those at New Jersey’s Metropolitan Pain and Spine Institute, can accurately diagnose a pinched nerve in the back or neck and help you find the right treatment for pain relief.

 After receiving your diagnosis, your doctor will primarily focus on conservative treatment because most people respond to a combination of these options: